Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Open the `PlanesController.cs` file.

-- Make sure to add the `search` (by name) method to the `PlanesController.cs` file if you haven't already in the previous lab.
+- Make sure to add the `SearchByName` method to the `PlanesController.cs` file if you haven't already in the previous lab.

     ```csharp
     public class PlanesController : ControllerBase